 Have You Had Any Experience Working With an HR Software?

 Yes – my first system/software change was in 1987, and since then, I have always tried to understand both current and future trends in People and HR systems.
 Once upon a time, I could also write Standard Query Language.

 The question of the importance of IT systems in People/Function is a great one.
 That said, one thing that I see quite often is the assumption that new software will solve all of the People/HR issues under the sun.
 Technology is a great enabler that I often refer to as the backbone of any change.
 However, usually what can happen is a lack of focus in the design of new technology especially when it comes to enabling employees to use intuitive systems (design thinking) that release them to do their day job.

 Yes and no – used in the right way, yes.
 Coming back to my backbone analogy, many other facets need to be focused on too.
-For example, if the change approach is not considered and undertaken very well, then the take-up of the technology will be low.
-If the reason for the change is not communicated from C-Suite down to the business leaders on board, then again it will not be adopted.
-HR software will also not change company culture, for instance, and it will not change an employee’s mindset from fixed to growth.
-That said, HR software, as stated before, is a great enabler especially if the analytics from any new software change is fully utilised.
-Finally, implemented well HR software will absolutely contribute to the growth of businesses.
+For example, if a change in the approach is not considered and undertaken well, then the take-up of the technology will below.
+The C-Suite has to be the one communicating the change, otherwise, it will probably not be adopted.
+HR software will also not change a company’s culture nor will it change an employee’s mindset from fixed to growth.
+That said, HR software, as stated before, is a great enabler especially if the new software opportunities are fully utilised.
+Finally, I believe that implementing well HR software will absolutely contribute to the growth of businesses.